daisyjaneabasolo/Plant-Species-Image-Classification/README.md

  Reflection Questions:
 Answer the following questions based on your experience:
 1. How did the number of images per class affect your model’s accuracy?
+   - The more images I had for each plant, the better the model could learn.
+With 250 images per plant, the model was more accurate.
+If a class had fewer images, the accuracy went down because the model didn’t see enough examples.

 2. Which plant species were most commonly misclassified and why?
+   - Plants that look similar, like Sweet Potato Vine and Ground Morning Glory, were sometimes confused.
+This happened because their leaves or colors are very similar.

 3. How did changing the epochs, batch size, or learning rate affect the training results?
+   - Epochs: More epochs helped the model learn better, but too many can make it memorize instead of generalize.
+   - Batch Size: Smaller batch sizes made the model learn more carefully but slower.
+   - Learning Rate: A small learning rate (0.001) made learning stable.
+Too high could make it unstable; too low would make training very slow.

 4. What challenges did you encounter during dataset collection and labeling?
+  - Avoiding duplicates and watermarked images.
+  - Ensuring even distribution of images across 20 classes.
+  - Labeling images correctly, especially for plants with similar appearances.

 5. If you were to improve your model, what specific changes would you make and why?
+   - would organize the plants that look alike into better classes and add pictures from different angles, seasons, and lighting so my model can recognize them more accurately.